 Disabilities come in many forms, and if you believe you have a barrier to learning or living on campus caused by a documented disability, the Disability Support Services program can help set up accommodations to remove those barriers.
 The sooner you request accommodations, the better, because some accommodations take longer to set up than others.
+To request disability accommodations please start by filling out the request form at www.iaia.edu/student-success-center/disability-support-services.
 For more information regarding Disability Support Services, please contact the ADA Office at adaoffice@iaia.edu.